Namibia travel destination

 Visa

-Visa-free for up to 90 days for many nationalities including the UK, USA, and EU.
-Visa-on-arrival is available for several other nations at Hosea Kutako International Airport.
+Citizens of many countries, including the UK, USA, and most EU nations, can enter visa-free for up to 90 days.
+Visa-on-arrival is available for several other nationalities at Hosea Kutako International Airport.

 Language